hryhorenkolab/codewars/README.md

 # codewars
-The solution of the programming challenges on codewars.
+The solution of the programming challenges on KATA/codewars.